the Andy represents me here [Comment: This was first postet on Facebook] at its very best (!), nevertheless I thought, I will also speak here.

 Ok, and what exactly do I do there?
 If you read along on Twitter, you have a rough idea of what I’m actively working on and also roughly how long it takes and what problems I encounter.
 I would like to summarize this here:

-- Meanwhile I am more or less away from directly taking over the code already existing in the predecessor tool GCC.
+- I am far away from directly taking over the code already existing in the GCC.
 Some of the code was written almost ten (10!) years ago.
 At that time, I actually only had my first experiences in the Java programming language used there.
 Today I have developed further (also for professional reasons), but also the technologies are subject to constant change.
 So I simply can’t approve of many things that were “criminal” back then anymore.
 Also, I have discovered one or the other error in almost every non-trivial function.
 So it is necessary to rethink the logic to a large extent, but in any case to rewrite it, more modern, cleaner.

 - The user interface, the so-called frontend, has to be rewritten in any case.
 With GCC, Daniel and I have received many requests from the iPhone community to port GCC there as well.
 But this was not feasible for any of us, because at that time this would have meant programming everything twice, in completely different programming languages.
 Today, it is possible to develop suitable technologies for both platforms at the same time.
 One of these technologies is the relatively young “Flutter” technology developed by Google.
 But it requires a fundamentally different code for the user interface than the earlier Basic Android stuff in order to support both iOS and Android equally.
 Now I’m neither a frontend expert nor do I really enjoy thinking about good looks (design) or great and intuitive user interface and usability (User Interface UI/ User Experience UX).
 Others can do that better.
 That’s why frontend development takes much longer than I actually want it to.